Home Search Gallery How-To Books Links Workshops About Contact

 RECOMMENDATIONS

 This is an excellent and compact lens.
-Go get one if you can find it.
+Go get one!
 I have not tried the older versions with the 55mm filter thread.

 Home || Gallery || Tech || Links || About || Free Trips || Contact